By nature, dogs are not fight seekers. If left in the wild to fend for themselves, packs of dogs would rarely participate in a pack to pack fight.

 Leia was not used to having a leader or having rules to follow.

-As Amie approached the van Leia rushed forward and tried to bold inside.
+As Amie approached the van, Leia rushed forward and tried to bolt inside.
 Amie stopped and didn't allow her to jump in.
 Leia did a few alligator rolls in protest, standing up on her back legs and spinning in circles.
 She wanted in the van and she was not used to having someone ask her to wait.
 Amie calmly stood in front of the van allowing her to get it out of her system.
 Then she turned and walked Leia away from the open van door.
 Leia was not allowed to jump into the van until she stood calm and waited patiently.
 Amie walked her back and forth from across the parking lot to the open door until Leia stopped trying to bolt.
 As soon as she approached the van in a calm manner without trying to jump in Amie gave her a command to get into the van.
 Notice how Leia's tail dropped to a mid level relaxed range as Amie asked her to watch for commands rather than do as she pleased.

 This is Leia after the short 10 minute lesson on manners.
 Amie asked her to heel on a leash and to wait for a command to get in the van and already Leia's attitude began to change.
 Check out her body language.
 Her tail is relaxed, her mouth parted with her tongue out and her ears back.
 She rather likes having a leader.